pietrodo/hello/README.md

 - 👋 Hi, I’m @pietrodo!
-- 🌱 I'm learning Python.
+- 🌱 I'm learning PlayCanvas .
 - 📫 You can contect me to doxpt@gmail.com .